chriswolfram/XMLElement/README.md

 the contents of `b` would be `"test"`, the contents of `c` would be `"another test"`, and the contents of `a` would be `"<b>test</b><c>another test</c>"`.

 `children` should not be used often.
 It maps tags to child XMLElements in a dictionary.
 The children are in lists so that multiple child elements with the same tag can be stored.
-Subtract syntax can almost always be used instead.
+Subscript syntax can almost always be used instead.

 `childList` is the list of all child elements.

 `parent` is largely for internal use.
-It refers to the parent of a given element.
+It refers to the parent of an element.  `parent` is `nil` for the root element.

 The last property, `childTags` is a computed property, primarily for convenience.
 It just represents the list of tags of all the children.